Lenoir-Rhyne University Grievance Process

 NC Post-Secondary Education Grievance Process

 The Licensure Division of the University of North Carolina System Office serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
-If students are unable to resolve a complaint through the institution's grievance procedures, they can review the Student Complaint Policy (PDF), print out and complete the Student Complaint Form (PDF) and submit the complaint to:
+If students are unable to resolve a complaint through the institution's grievance procedures, they can review the Student Complaint Policy (PDF), and complete the online Student Complaint Form.

 North Carolina Post-Secondary Education Complaints